analokmaus/kuma_utils/README.md

 as needed.

 ## WIP
-1. DDP for xla devices
-2. Parallel prediction for DDP
+1. Parallel prediction for DDP

 # Environment
 Create a new environment and: